Skip to footer content

 • Unpredictable formatting from the LLM layer

-• Loss of structure, such as table layouts or field positions
+• Loss of structure like table layouts or field positions

 • Data security concerns when using third-party cloud services

-You also lose confidence scores, text coordinates, and guaranteed fidelity to the source.
-For tasks like form parsing or record digitization, this lack of structure can break your automation.
+Developers also lose confidence scores, text coordinates, and guaranteed fidelity to the source.
+For tasks like form parsing or record digitization, this lack of structure can break automation.
+IronOCR's results objects preserve all structural information needed for downstream processing.

 IronOCR is designed from the ground up for C# and .NET developers.
 No complicated AI integration.
 No learning curve.
-You install it via NuGet, reference it in your project, and start extracting text in minutes.
+Install it via NuGet, reference it in the project, and start extracting text in minutes using the simple C# OCR API.
+The Iron Tesseract engine provides enterprise-grade OCR with minimal setup.

 Setting up IronOCR is quick and straightforward.
-You can install it via NuGet in just a few steps:
+Developers can install it via NuGet in improve a few steps:

 If you're using Visual Studio:

-Prefer the command line?
-Run the following in your NuGet Console:
+For command line installation, run the following in the NuGet Console:

 Install-Package IronOcr